okharch/mempool/README.md

-# memspace
+# mempool
-an exploration of memspace rest api with python, gemini helps
+an exploration of mempool rest api with python, gemini helps

-A bunch of useful scripts that use memspace rest api to extract information from mempool
+A bunch of useful scripts that use mempool rest api to extract information from mempool